clarklindev/nextjs-stephen-grider-complete-developers-guide-07-08-09-10-discuss-auth-db-memoization-search/README.md

 width=600
 />

-## 84. reminder on the UseFOrmState Hook
+## 84. reminder on the UseFormState Hook
 - useFormState sends FormState with the FormData up to server action, so that it can communicate data back
 - define some initial state for formState
 - form date is encoded with FormData object